Michael is an author with a passion for health and the longevity of human lives.

 But brushing and flossing only take care of roughly 25% of the harmful bacteria and plaque that can quickly accumulate in your mouth.
 Routine teeth brushing only handles the biofilm of bacteria on your teeth.
 The majority of the aforementioned bacteria are on the inside your cheeks, your tongue, and in the crevices underneath the gum-line and between teeth, where a brush simply can't reach.

-An over-the-counter mouthwash with fluoride goes a long way towards healthy gums and teeth.
-These days, many mouthwashes come without the burning sting of alcohol.
-Yet, even while brushing and flossing religiously, scraping the tongue, and utilizing a good mouthwash, gum disease and tooth decay is one of the most prevalent and overlooked ailments in the world.
+An over-the-counter mouthwash with fluoride goes a long way toward healthy gums and teeth.
+These days, many types of mouthwash come without the burning sting of alcohol.
+Yet, even while brushing and flossing religiously, scraping the tongue, and utilizing a good mouthwash, gum disease and tooth decay are one of the most prevalent and overlooked ailments in the world.